daanvdh/JavaDataFlow/README.md

 - JavaDataFlow uses [JavaParser](https://github.com/javaparser/javaparser/) for parsing the input classes.
   Each DataFlowNode has a representedNode which is the JavaParser Node that it represents.
   If you have a given JavaParser Node you can get the JavaDataFlowNode via DataFlowGraph::getNode.
+- Collect all methods that where called on a given object by executing DataFlowNode::collectNodeCalls.
+  A scope can be added to this method to only find calls within a certain method or graph, you can for example use DataFlowMethod::owns.

 ## Roadmap
 - Include Constructors in the JavaDataFlow graph.